 Network security is paramount in its importance.
 In a world where applications are distributed across hybrid-cloud and multi-cloud environments, and user access is ubiquitous, traditional security architectures based on castle-and-moat model fall short in providing adequate protection against the ever-expanding landscape of security threats.
 Public clouds provide the convenience of global availability, high scale, and easy consumption, allowing rapid applications and services deployments coupled with DevOps agility, but they often overlook the enterprise needs for robust networking and network security architecture.

-To that end, Alkira Cloud Area Networking offers a global, scalable, and secure virtual cloud infrastructure where enterprises can design, deploy, and operate hybrid-cloud and multi-cloud networks in minutes.
+To that end, Alkira offers a global, scalable, and secure virtual cloud infrastructure where enterprises can design, deploy, and operate hybrid-cloud and multi-cloud networks in minutes.
 Alkira’s network services marketplace offers a choice of Alkira and 3rd party network and security services, with full life-cycle management and integration into the network fabric.
 All are offered as-a-service.

 We are proud to be a member of the Cisco Secure Technical Alliance partner ecosystem and provide our joint customers a consistent experience for securing their hybrid-cloud and multi-cloud networking environments leveraging Cisco Secure Firewall Threat Defense.
 The firewalls are deployed within the globally distributed Alkira Cloud Exchange Points (Alkira CXPs) offering unmatched security controls, such as stateful firewalling, Snort3 IPS, URL filtering, malware defense, application visibility and control, and more for the application traffic traversing the Alkira Cloud Backbone.

 IT security teams continue leveraging Cisco Secure Firewall Management Center (FMC) for consistent security policies across the Cisco firewalls deployed within the Alkira virtual infrastructure, as well as the Cisco firewalls deployed in the traditional non-Alkira environment.
-This approach ensures compatibility with brownfield environments and maintains a consistent security policy during the time of migration into the Alkira Cloud Area Networking platform.
+This approach ensures compatibility with brownfield environments and maintains a consistent security policy during the time of migration into the Alkira platform.

 Alkira policy infrastructure allows defining intent-based policies to steer all or selective application traffic to the Cisco firewalls where security policy is enforced.
 Alkira’s solution makes sure to maintain flow symmetry for traffic traversing numerous firewalls within a single Alkira CXP and across multiple Alkira CXPs.
 In the latter case, the intelligent traffic steering prevents duplicated firewall inspection and effectively doubles the overall firewalling capacity.